New trails open to use; parking discussion is next

-The Pitkin County Open Space and Trails Board on July 18th adopted the Prince Creek Management Plan in July.
+The Pitkin County Open Space and Trails Board adopted the Prince Creek Management Plan in July.
 The plan envisioned an off-road trail and a parking area to improve safety and alleviate parking along Prince Creek Road.

+A BIT OF BACKGROUND...
 Prince Creek Road, just outside of Carbondale, lies partially within Garfield County but mostly within Pitkin County.
 It is heavily used by pedestrians, as well as mountain bikers who use it to access a network of trails west of the road, leading onto BLM land known as the Crown.
-Our goal is to separate recreational traffic from motorized traffic to the extent possible and provide off-road parking to alleviate the parking of vehicles on the road itself.
-The trail easement depicted on the map, as well as the Bull Pen parcel, have been purchased with these improvements in mind.